cbmckni/icn-primer/README.md

 This is a tool for creating a scalable array of PVCs and populating them with data from a variety of sources(any container that can pull data).

-PVC Data Loader is designed to be used to prepare ICN VMs for publishing massive datasets on a Kubernetes cluster.
-A scalable number of primer pods of any image will deploy to load data to newly created PVCs.
-Primer pods are 1:1 with PVCs created.
+PVC Data Loader is designed to help import data into Persistent Volume Claims.
+A scalable number of "loader" pods of any image will deploy to load data to newly created PVCs.
+Any containerized client can be used with this tool.

 ## Configuration